Art Howe: As a coach and manager

 In 1986, Howe began his coaching career as an aide to Bobby Valentine with the Texas Rangers.
 After three seasons, he was hired by his old team, the Astros, as manager for 1989, succeeding Hal Lanier.
 Howe enjoyed a successful first season in Houston, but the team was rebuilding with young players such as Jeff Bagwell and Craig Biggio, and suffered losing years in 1990–91.
-In 1992 and 1993 the Astros improved to .500 and then a winning record, but Howe was fired in favor of Terry Collins at the close of the '93 campaign.
+In 1992 and 1993, the Astros improved to .500 and then to a winning record, but Howe was fired in favor of Terry Collins at the close of the '93 campaign.
 During the 1994–95 Dominican Winter League season, Howe led the Azucareros del Este to their first championship.

-After a year as a Major League scout for the Los Angeles Dodgers, and spending 1995 as bench coach for the Colorado Rockies, Howe was selected to replace the high-profile Tony La Russa as manager of the Athletics for 1996.
+After a year as a major league scout for the Los Angeles Dodgers and spending 1995 as bench coach for the Colorado Rockies, Howe was chosen to replace future Hall of Famer Tony La Russa as manager of the Athletics for 1996.
 The A's suffered through three losing seasons under Howe before, in 1999, they returned to contention.
 In 2000, 2001 and 2002, the A's won 91, 102 and 103 games respectively and made the American League playoffs in each season.
 But they did not win a playoff series, losing each time in the Division Series in five games.
-This included losing Game 5 at home in 2000 and 2002 and blowing a 2–0 lead in the 2001 series.
+This included losing Game 5 at home in 2000 and 2002 and blowing a two game lead in the 2001 series.
 Gradually, Howe and general manager Billy Beane grew estranged.
-At the end of 2002, despite a seven-year mark of 600–533 (.530), Howe was released from his Oakland contract to become the manager of the New York Mets.
+At the end of 2002, despite a seven-year record of 600–533 (.530), Howe was released from the final year of his Oakland contract to become the manager of the New York Mets, signing a four-year contract worth $9.4 million.